RandyGaul/cute_framework/README.md

 <img alt="Discord" src="https://img.shields.io/discord/432009046833233930?label=discord">
 </p>

-[Cute Framework](https://randygaul.github.io/cute_framework/#/) (CF for short) is the *cutest* framework available for making 2D games in C++.
-CF provides a portable foundational layer for building 2D games in C/C++ without baggage, gnarly dependencies, or cryptic APIs.
+[Cute Framework](https://randygaul.github.io/cute_framework/#/) (CF) is the *cutest* framework available for making 2D games in C++.
+It provides a portable foundational layer for building 2D games in C/C++ without baggage, gnarly dependencies, or cryptic APIs.
 CF runs almost anywhere, including Windows, MacOS, iOS, Android, Linux, and more!

 ## Download and Setup

-The easiest option is to head over and pickup the [latest pre-built version](https://github.com/randygaul/cute_framework/releases/latest) of Cute Framework.
-You can link your project against Cute Framework as either a static or shared library.
+The easiest option is to head over and pickup the [latest pre-built version](https://github.com/randygaul/cute_framework/releases/latest).
+You can link your project against CF as either a static or shared library.
 Be sure to also visit the [Cute Framwork documentation site](https://randygaul.github.io/cute_framework/#/).

 ### Building from Source

-Another option for those familiar with CMake is to build Cute Framework from source with CMake.
+Another option for those familiar with CMake is to build from source with CMake.

 1. Download and install CMake v3.14+ (for easy cross-platform building)
 2. Copy + paste [CMakeLists.txt](https://github.com/RandyGaul/cute_framework_project_template/blob/main/CMakeLists.txt) from the [CF project template](https://github.com/RandyGaul/cute_framework_project_template).
 Find + replace "my_project_name".